The Layoff Lady

 My Job Search Numbers

-Things moved a bit more quickly this time than I initially expected.
-Keep in mind, too, that about half of the jobs I applied for have not responded.
+After this layoff, things moved a bit more quickly than they had during previous career transitions.
+Even so, Keep in mind, too, that about half of the jobs I applied for did not send me any response.
 In their defense, I was on and off the market pretty quickly.
 With that, here’s how this job search shaped up:

 • Total Length of Job Search: 47 days